joostaafjes/react-redux-universal-hot-example/README.md

 - [feathers-localstorage](https://github.com/feathersjs/feathers-localstorage) (A client side service based on feathers-memory that persists to LocalStorage)
 - ...

+## Running with Docker

+Run docker-compose up --build

+See the main project page at http://localhost:9040/

 ## Running Dev Server

 ```bash